d12/crux-app-docs/docs/documentation-for-gym-staff/getting-your-gym-started-with-crux.md

 <img src="/img/manage-your-staff.png" alt="Managing your gym staff on the Crux Climbing App" class="screenshot" />

+### Adding your spray wall

+If you have a spray wall, it should be added to the app before climbers begin using the app.

+To add your spray wall:
+1. Open your **gym page** and tap the **settings cog**.
+2. Select **Climbing walls**
+3. Follow the instructions to add your spray walls.

 ### Posting Initial Climbs

 Before announcing Crux to your climbers, it’s helpful to have some climbs set.
 This helps new users **understand Crux’s purpose** when they first install the app.